stephentuso/licenses-html-generator/README.md

 Usage
 -----

+1) Install with `npm install -g licenses-html-generator`

-1) Create a new directory for the script to do its thing in (this is where it will clone any git repos and where the output will be)
+2) Create a new directory for the script to do its thing in (this is where it will clone any git repos and where the output html file will be)

-2) Create a file called `sources.json` in the new directory that contains a json array of sources:
+3) Create a file called `sources.json` in the new directory that contains a json array of sources:

 ```
 [